Tip #1: Don’t fly economy. Throw all your money at buying a first class ticket.

 - Kindle books and downloaded movies, because if you’re on a janky airline without a TV, you’re going to need them to get your mind off.

-Long Flight Essentials
+Long Flight Tips: Essentials To Bring

-Just in case you want a quick checklist, here’s everything in quick list format to get you through this tough time in your life…
+Just in case you want a quick checklist, here’s everything in a quick list format to get you through this tough time in your life…

 - You fav comfy clothes that are still allowed in public.
 These jeggings are life for me.